Board of Directors

 Jonathon Glus

-Jonathon Glus joined the City of San Diego in November 2018.
-He leads and facilitates the strategic vision of the office.
+Jonathon Glus joined the City of San Diego in November 2018 where he leads the Department of Cultural Affairs as executive director.
 Before working in San Diego, he was the Director of Culture and Creative Economy for the City of Sacramento, CA where he led the city’s first cultural planning process in more than 20 years.
 Jonathon set in place an assessment of Sacramento’s film sector and an equity audit of the Sacramento Metropolitan Arts Commission.
 Before Sacramento, he served as the first CEO of Houston Arts Alliance (HAA) for over nine years.
 While at HAA, he worked closely with a board of more than 30, multiple committees, staff and partner agencies including Visit Houston, the Greater Houston Partnership, cultural districts and universities.
 Jonathon co-chaired the tourism committee of Visit Houston, partnered on multiple cultural tourism initiatives, and led two studies on the creative economy in Houston region.
 He was also the chairman of the board of Texans for the Arts (TFA), a statewide arts advocacy organization.

 He was Executive Director of Arts & Culture for the City of Pasadena, CA where he led multiple cultural tourism initiatives and partnerships, represented that city with the Rachmaninoff International Piano Competition & Festival, and led the city’s cultural planning process, in partnership with the Pasadena Arts & Culture Commission.
 Jonathon began his career with city arts agencies in Evanston, IL, and his arts career with the International Sculpture Center, in Washington, DC where he wrote for SCULPTURE magazine and traveling exhibitions internationally.
 He studied urban economics and public policy at Indiana University, and art and architectural history at University of Illinois.
 He also studied at University of Kent, in Canterbury, England, where he focused on British urban policy.